ecroot/LitSpy/README.md

 To get an output file of the results summary and details in Excel format, use `-o` (or `--outfile`) followed by the full path to an output file:

-`python -m litspy -CFTR -d arthritis -o /home/myusername/documents/litspy_outputs/output1.xlsx`
+`python -m litspy -g CFTR -d arthritis -o /home/myusername/documents/litspy_outputs/output1.xlsx`

 If you provide a path to an existing file, the file will be overwritten.
 If you provide a path to a new file, the new file will be created.